 Our students come from all economic backgrounds.
 Nearly all are eligible for financial assistance ranging from Pell grants to merit-based scholarships that may cover full tuition and a substantial portion of dorm costs.

-Our graduates are successful — if you’re looking for value in a college education, you’ve come to the right place.
+Our graduates are successful — if you’re looking for value in a university education, you’ve come to the right place.

 Our alumni are at the top of the highest early-career salaries for college graduates in Western New York, according to Payscale.com.
 And D'Youville ranks in the top 20% of schools in the U.S. that deliver economic value in a college education according to the Economist.

-A recent analysis of tuition costs for private colleges in Western and Central New York found D’Youville to be one of the most affordable.
+A recent analysis of tuition costs for private universities in Western and Central New York found D’Youville to be one of the most affordable.

 More information about cost can be found on our tuition page.